chrisyeo/command-on-demand/README.md

 ```

 ### Run in production
-_If_ or how you do that is up to you, but there should be a Digital Ocean deployment button here soon™️.
+_If_ or how you do that is up to you.

 *Whatever you do, put it behind a balancer/reverse proxy which does TLS termination - the service currently uses only HTTP for its endpoints.
 (Calls to Jamf are HTTPS)*